somasis/musl-wiki/functional-differences-from-glibc.md

 fragile, arch-dependent code needed in the dynamic linker.
 Such code has been a perpetual source of bugs in the glibc implementation.

-The one place this difference is visible to applications is when applications call dlopen on multiple libraries without proper dependency information, such that, once all libraries are loaded, they all satisfy each other's dependencies, but individually, the first library has unresolved symbols.
+Until version 1.1.17, this difference was visible to applications which call dlopen on multiple libraries without proper dependency information, such that, once all libraries are loaded, they all satisfy each other's dependencies, but individually, the first library has unresolved symbols.
 This is erroneous usage and could also break on archs where full lazy binding is not possible or practical.
-It would be possible to add support for this dlopen usage case via emulation of lazy bindings, where binding is deferred until a subsequent dlopen call rather than the point of the function call; however, it's unclear whether the implementation cost and complexity are justified in order to support broken applications.
+Newer versions of musl implement "deferred binding" in place of lazy binding, whereby binding is deferred until a subsequent dlopen call that introduces new symbols, rather than at the point of the function call.

 ## Unloading libraries